faithkane3/e_fundamentals/fundamentals_inter-review.md

 6. How do you start a project?

-7. What are some of the python libraries you will use to analyze and visualize our data in Codeup and beyond?
+7. What are some of the python libraries you will use to analyze and visualize your data in Codeup and beyond?

 ## Tasks for Your Group